 Study setting

-The study was conducted in the district of Manhiça, Southern Mozambique, by the Centro de Investigação em Saude de Manhiça (CISM from its acronym in Portuguese) At the time of the study the district had 178,000 inhabitants living in 39,000 households.
-Further demographic characterization of the district can be found elsewhere.20 The prevalence of HIV among adults aged 18-47 is 39.9%.21 Despite a very low case notification rate in the country, TB notification rates in the district of Manhiça have been rising at least since late 1990s.1,22,23 Mortality during TB treatment has been reported to be very high, especially among HIV infected individuals.24 A recent study showed that the MDR prevalence in the district is 4% and 15% among new and retreatment cases respectively.25
+The study was conducted in the district of Manhiça, Southern Mozambique, by the Centro de Investigação em Saude de Manhiça (CISM from its acronym in Portuguese).
+At the time of the study the district had 178,000 inhabitants living in 39,000 households.
+Further demographic characterization of the district can be found elsewhere.20 The prevalence of HIV among adults aged 18-47 is 39.9%.21 Despite a very low case notification rate in the country, TB notification rates in the district of Manhiça have been rising at least since the late 1990s.1,22,23 Mortality during TB treatment has been reported to be very high, especially among HIV infected individuals.24 A recent study showed that the MDR prevalence in the district is 4% and 15% among new and retreatment cases respectively.25

-TB treatment is offered free of charge in all health units of the district.
-For first line treatment, fixed dose combinations in both the intensive and continuation phase are used in all district facilities.
+TB treatment is offered free of charge at all district health units.
+For first line treatment, fixed dose combinations in both the intensive and continuation phase are used..
 Treatment is given on a weekly basis.
 The front line diagnostic test among HIV infected TB presumptive cases is Xpert® MTB/RIF, which is performed at CISM’s BSL-3 mycobacteriology laboratory.

 Study design and procedures